Convergence Analysis of a Relative-type Inexact Preconditioned Proximal ALM for Convex Nonlinear Programming: Convergence analysis

-\item If $\sigma_k = k+1$, then $\texttt{feas}(\widehat{\bm{x}}^k) = \mathcal{O}\!\left(\tfrac{1}{k^2}\right)$ and $\left|f(\widehat{\bm{x}}^{k})-f(\bm{x}^{*})\right| = \mathcal{O}\!\left(\tfrac{1}{k^2}\right)$;
+\item If $\sigma_k = k+1$, then $\textnormal{\texttt{feas}}(\widehat{\bm{x}}^k) = \mathcal{O}\!\left(\tfrac{1}{k^2}\right)$ and $\left|f(\widehat{\bm{x}}^{k})-f(\bm{x}^{*})\right| = \mathcal{O}\!\left(\tfrac{1}{k^2}\right)$;

-\item If $\sigma_k = \sigma_0 c^k$ with some $c>1$, then $\texttt{feas}(\widehat{\bm{x}}^k) = \mathcal{O}(c^{-k})$ and $\left|f(\widehat{\bm{x}}^{k})-f(\bm{x}^{*})\right| = \mathcal{O}(c^{-k})$. \end{itemize} \end{corollary}
+\item If $\sigma_k = \sigma_0 c^k$ with some $c>1$, then $\textnormal{\texttt{feas}}(\widehat{\bm{x}}^k) = \mathcal{O}(c^{-k})$ and $\left|f(\widehat{\bm{x}}^{k})-f(\bm{x}^{*})\right| = \mathcal{O}(c^{-k})$. \end{itemize} \end{corollary}

 In principle, by selecting a sufficiently fast-growing sequence $\{\sigma_k\}$, one could obtain arbitrarily fast ergodic convergence rates.
 However, such choices come with potential drawbacks.
 Rapid growth in $\{\sigma_k\}$ typically leads to increasingly ill-conditioned subproblems, making them much harder to solve numerically.
-Moreover, a rapidly growing penalty sequence may also compromise the validity of the summability condition~\eqref{sumcond}.
-Hence, in practice, one must carefully balance the theoretical benefits of faster ergodic rates against the numerical stability and computational tractability of the resulting subproblems.

-Before closing this section, we make a few remarks on the summability condition \eqref{sumcond}.
-Indeed, this condition is not as restrictive as it might first appear and, in fact, it can be satisfied in many practically relevant scenarios.
-To illustrate this, we provide two representative examples.

-\textbf{Example 1.} A straightforward way to guarantee condition \eqref{sumcond} is to strengthen the relative-type error criterion \eqref{gen-ripALM-stopcrit} by imposing the following modified criterion: